$ cd fundamentals-of-devops

 You may end up using private APIs (since you can access those files locally) instead of the public ones that were actually designed to be used, which can lead to unexpected behavior, and make staying up to date even harder.

-Every dependency you copy/paste into your version control system makes it larger and slower.
+Every dependency you copy into your VCS makes it larger and slower.

 Key takeaway #3